 Historical fault codes

-driving may be logged as an error
+Intermittent faults which occur during a driving cycle may be logged as an error fault code.

 Serial Data

-Most Scan tools can communicate with vehicle systems in real time allowing data to be read from sensors and actuators, though this function is limited by the processing speed of both scan tool and vehicle computer.
+Most vehicle diagnostic scan tools can communicate with vehicle systems in real time allowing live data to be read from sensors and actuators.

 Data Logging and Freeze Frame Data